A securities offering exempt from registration is sometimes referred to as a private placement or an unregistered offering.

 Special Note Regarding Forward-Looking Statements

-This offering contains forward-looking statements within the meaning of the federal securities laws.
+This offering contains forward-looking statements within the meaning of the Securities Act and the Exchange Act.
 We caution investors that any forward-looking statements presented in this offering, or which management may make orally or in writing from time to time, are based on the Company’s beliefs and assumptions made by, and information currently available to, the Company.
 When used, the words “anticipate,” “believe,” “expect,” “intend,” “may,” “might,” “plan,” “estimate,” “project,” “should,” “will,” “would,” “result” and similar expressions, which do not relate solely to historical matters, are intended to identify forward-looking statements.
 Such statements are subject to risks, uncertainties and assumptions and are not guarantees of future performance, which may be affected by known and unknown risks, trends, uncertainties and factors that are beyond the Company’s control.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those anticipated, estimated or projected.
 While forward-looking statements reflect the Company’s good faith belief when made, they are not guarantees of future performance.
 The Company expressly disclaims any responsibility to update forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

 Moreover, we operate in a very competitive and rapidly changing environment, and new risks emerge from time to time.
 It is not possible to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this offering may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
-We undertake no obligation to revise or publically release the results of any revision to these forward-looking statements, except as required by law.
+We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, prospective investors are cautioned not to place undue reliance on such forward-looking statements.